sfu-cmpt340/project_07/README.md

-# Diagnosis and Translation Between Video And Audio Recordings of Heart rate
+# Diagnosis and Translation Between Video And Audio Recordings of Heart rate: VAHR
-# VAHR

-Add a 1-2 line summary of your project here.
+This study's objective is to explore the feasibility of translating heart rate information between these modalities using deep learning techniques.
+Additionally, it also aims to evaluate the efficiency and consistency of the translated video and audio signals in predicting heart rate.

 ## Important Links